hapax/hapax.github.io/assets/mindjam.md

 href="#fnr.1">Footnote 1</a></sup> <p class="footpara">
-Nietzsche does discuss power over others, but unlike the creative "self-overcoming" or "will of life", it is more often in naturalistic terms.
-I'm not sure to what extent he makes a virtue  of it.
+Nietzsche does discuss power over others, but unlike the creative "self-overcoming" or "will of life", it is more often in naturalistic terms, and I'm not sure to what extent he makes a virtue  of it.
-Whatever the case, here I just want to focus on how it relates to fatalism.
+Whatever the case, here I just want to focus on how it relates to *amor fati*.
 </p></div>